yuval-taubes/Dialog-Tutorial/README.md

 ```

 we can use the ```Dialog.showModal()``` and ```Dialog.close()``` to open and close the modal using a button press

+### Conclusion

+If you need to make a Modal, dialog is what you should use.
+It can easily cut your coding time in half

 ### References